82 F

 Do Mothballs Keep Mice Out of Garage?

 The notion that mothballs repel mice and rats is a widespread fallacy.
-Mothballs contain a small quantity of naphthalene and can be used as a deterrent in large amounts; nevertheless, they are ineffective against mice and other rodents.
+While mothballs contain a small amount of naphthalene and can act as a deterrent in large quantities, they don’t effectively repel mice and other rodents.

 Is It Safe to Put Mothballs in Your Garden?